http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO1&Sect2=HITOFF&d=PALL&p=

 excited by inducing subliminal heat pulses in the skin by means of a

-resistive heat patch, laser, heat lamp, or microwave radiation, or through a
+resistive heat patch, laser, heat lamp, or microwave radiation, or

 slow air jet that carries a small periodic fluctuation in temperature.